LiyrAstroph/BRAINS/docs/model.rst

 BLR model 1
 ===========
+This model is from Brewer et al. (2011).
 Clouds' distribution has a disk-like shape (see the figure) and is axis-symetric.

 * Radial distribution: :math:`\Gamma`-distribution